hapax/hapax.github.io/assets/chuzenji.md

 Loss is loss is loss, a vacuum we rush headlong into as if our lives depended on it; perhaps they do.

+It is a surface phenomenon, a bleeding edge evolved